-Walking distance @ 9km (4 hours) Your hosts at the Ryokan transfer you to Kiso-Fukushima after breakfast.
+Your hosts at the Ryokan transfer you to Kiso-Fukushima after breakfast.
 Train tickets are provided for the short journey from Kiso-Fukushima to Yabuhara, the starting point for the hike over the Torii pass to Narai.
-Narai is a well-preserved atmospheric post-town, and you stay here in a family-run Minshuku in the heart of the village.
-Your hosts will serve a home-cooked Japanese dinner.
+Narai is a well-preserved atmospheric post-town, so explore this atmospheric village before travelling on by train to the castle town of Matsumoto and to your Onsen Ryokan inn for the evening.